-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2005, 2006 AND 2007 (Amounts expressed in U.S. dollar unless otherwise stated)
+for the years ended December 31, 2005, 2006 and 2007 (Amounts expressed in U.S. dollars unless otherwise stated)

-ORGANIZATION AND NATURE OF OPERATIONS
+NOTE 1 ORGANIZATION AND NATURE OF OPERATIONS

 ReneSola, its subsidiaries and variable interest entity (collectively the "Company") are engaged in the manufacture and sale of solar wafers and related products, which are integrated into photovoltaic cells, the principal component of crystalline solar panels.